kof/simpleio/client-spec.md

             }
         },
         "status": {
-            "enum": ["polling timeout", "new messages"]
+            "enum": ["polling timeout", "new messages"],
+            "description": "Status message is for debugging only."
         }
     }
 }